-Picture mount - Choose how wide a mount should be
+Picture mount - Choose width

 Wide mounts can make subjects look even more impressive.